patternfly/patternfly-org/packages/patternfly-4/src/content/design-guidelines/usage-and-behavior/buttons-and-links/design.md

 [Link usage](#link-usage)

 ## Button usage
 A button should represent an action a user can take, like submitting a form, cancelling a process, or creating a new object.
-When the user clicks the button, the associated action should be triggered or performed immediately.
+When the user clicks a button, the associated action should be triggered or performed immediately.

 ### Button types
 Use different button types to build hierarchy in an application layout.